timm-landes/brillouinpy/README.md

 Now just one remark: **Keep the installation of Conda as it is, unless you definitly need newer packages! :)** I bricked my conda several times updateing conda.

 ### Install BrillouinAnalyzer from the Git-Repository
-For this you'll need git and need to setup a local SSH key in Gitlab.
+For this you'll need git Intall it via `conda install pip` and need to setup a local SSH key in Gitlab.
+A nice tutorial you can find [here (Link to youtube)](https://www.youtube.com/watch?v=Vmt0V6a3ppE).
 However, this installation has the big advantage that its easier to keep your installation up-to-date.

 ```bash
 pip install git+ssh://git@gitlab.uni-hannover.de/phytophotonics/brillouinanalyzer.git